LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

-Alternatively, *in situ* analysis changes pipeline as explained bellow and shown in :num:`Fig. #fig-insitu-sub-pipeline` consist of.
+Alternatively, *in situ* analysis changes pipeline as explained bellow and shown in :numref:`fig-insitu-sub-pipeline` consist of.

 #. **Pre-processing**, which is identical to pre-processing in
    traditional pipeline.